kmarcie/mkhud/README.md

 Figure out a way to make the backpack borders not the same as the tournament respawn borders.

+Create more font versions.
+I would like to make hotswappable clientschemes to have different fonts, similar to what extracrspy did with wavesui.
+Mainly looking to support Roboto / Roboto Condensed though.

 Credits (there's a lot)
 ---------